+.25% .25%

-In Thousands .25% Increase .25% Decrease
+In Thousands Increase Decrease

 Increase (decrease) in:

-Projected benefit obligation at December 30, 2012 \$ (11,138) \$ 11,832
+Projected benefit obligation at December 29, 2013 \$(8,064) \$8,533

-Net periodic pension cost in 2012 (208) 208
+Net periodic pension cost in 2013 (191) 186

-The weighted average expected long-term rate of return of plan assets was 7% for 2012, 7% for 2011 and 8% for 2010.
-This rate reflects an estimate of long-term future returns for the pension plan assets.
+The weighted average expected long-term rate of return of plan assets was 7% for each year 2013, 2012 and 2011.
+This rate reflects an estimate of longterm future returns for the pension plan assets.
 This estimate is primarily a function of the asset classes (equities versus fixed income) in which the pension plan assets are invested and the analysis of past performance of these asset classes over a long period of time.
 This analysis includes expected long-term inflation and the risk premiums associated with equity and fixed income investments.
-See Note 17 to the consolidated financial statements for the details by asset type of the Company's pension plan assets at December 30, 2012 and January 1, 2012, and the weighted average expected long-term rate of return of each asset type.
-The actual return of pension plan assets were gains of 12.9% for 2012, 0.9% for 2011 and 12.1% for 2010.
+See Note 17 to the consolidated financial statements for the details by asset type of the Company's pension plan assets at December 29, 2013 and December 30, 2012, and the weighted average expected long-term rate of return of each asset type.
+The actual return of pension plan assets were gains of 17.8% in 2013, 12.9% for 2012 and 0.9% for 2011.